 E. An AUD shall not constitute an endorsement of, or recommendation for, the use of dredged material or any product containing dredged material.
 No uses of dredged material or products produced at acceptable use projects are authorized by the AUD unless expressly stated therein.

-F. Dredged material, admixtures, and products that are not managed and used in strict accordance with all of the conditions and requirements of the AUD are solid waste and shall be subject to the requirements of 13:1E-1 et seq., known as the Solid Waste Management Act, which shall include the assessments of penalties for violations thereof.
+F. Dredged material, admixtures, and products that are not managed and used in strict accordance with all of the conditions and requirements of the AUD are solid waste and shall be subject to the requirements of N.J.S.A.
+13:1E-1 et seq., known as the Solid Waste Management Act, which shall include the assessments of penalties for violations thereof.

 G. An AUD is not transferable to any person.